Overview

 Board Partnerships

 The EISQP can be locally customized to meet the unique needs of your district.
-If you are interested in offering this program with your board, please email learning@principals.ca.
+If you are interested in offering this program with your board, please complete our Additional Qualification (AQ) Board Cohort Request Form or contact us at learning@principals.ca for more information.

 Terms and Conditions